liuchengxu/vim-clap/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-_Instructions: Replace the template text and remove irrelevant text (including this line)_ **Warning: if you don't fill this issue template and provide the reproducible steps the issue could be closed directly.**
+_Instructions: Replace the template text and remove irrelevant text (including this line)_ **Warning: if you don't fill this issue template and provide the info of `:Clap debug` the issue could be closed directly.**

 **Environment (please complete the following information):**
  - OS: ???
- - (Neo)Vim version: ???
  - vim-clap version: ???
  - Have you reproduced with a minimal vimrc: ???
  - Have you updated to the latest plugin version: ???